bio-tools/biotoolsDocs/IFB_tools.rst

 * Mail `Jon Ison <mailto:jon.c.ison@gmail.com>`_ (for IFB-specific queries) or `registry-support <mailto:registry-support@elixir-dk.org>`_ (general *bio.tools* queries) to get help.

 .. note::
     These instructions are tailored to the needs of IFB tool providers.
 If you find a bug, or have any questions or suggestions, please mail `Jon Ison <mailto:jon.c.ison@gmail.com>`_.
-For general queries about *bio.tools* mail `registry-support <mailto:registry-support@elixir-dk.org>`_.
+For general queries about *bio.tools*, mail `registry-support <mailto:registry-support@elixir-dk.org>`_.